The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 - Opie, T., Phillips, K. (2015).
 Hair Penalties: The Negative Influence of Afrocentric Hair on Ratings of Black Women’s Dominance and Professionalism.
 Frontiers in Psychology.
 Vol: 6, Page: 1-14.
 Frontiers Research Foundation. link

-- Opie, T.R., Livingston, B. (in press).
-Shared Sisterhood at Work: Collective Action to Redress Workplace Inequities: Shared Sisterhood at Work: Collective Action to Redress Workplace Inequities.
-Harvard Business School Publishing.
+- Opie, T.R., Livingston, B. (2022).
+Shared Sisterhood: How to Take Collective Action for Racial and Gender Equity at Work: Shared Sisterhood at Work: Collective Action to Redress Workplace Inequities.
+Harvard Business Review Press.

 - Opie, T. (2016).
 Authenticity and Organizational Norms: A Positive Organizational Scholarship Lens: Positive Organizing in a Global Society: Understanding and Engaging Differences for Capacity-Building and Inclusion.
 Routledge/Lawrence Erlbaum Associates, Inc.. link